mas-bandwidth/gafferongames/content/post/client_server_connection.md

 In a first person shooter, packets are sent continuously in both directions.
 Clients send input to the server typically 30 or 60 times per-second, while the state of the world is sent from the server to all clients 10, 20 or even 60 times per-second.

-Under such a situation there is no need for keep-alive packets.
-If at any point packets stop being received from the other side then the connection simply times out.
+Because of this steady flow of packets in both directions there is no need for keep-alive packets.
+If at any point packets stop being received from the other side, the connection simply times out.
 No packets for 5 seconds is a good timeout value in my opinion, but you can be more aggressive if you want.

 When a client slot times out on the server, it becomes available for other clients to connect.
 When the client times out, it transitions to an error state.

 ## Simple Connection Protocol

+Let's get started with the implementation of a simple protocol.
+It's a bit basic and a more than a bit naive, but it's a good starting point and we'll build on it.

 First up we have the client state machine.